RoryDeken/drafty/README.md

 # Drafty

-Welcome to Drafty, an application for "Offline" drafting of players for your fantasy leagues.
+Welcome to Drafty, a front-end that is built to consume and interact with an API for drafting players or teams for fantasy leagues.

 # Getting Started